learning-paths/pathway-clojure/README.md

 ## Our online site

-The URL for this guide is: TBD.
+The URL for this guide is: http://pathwayclojure.org

 ## Other Clojure quick start resources